-Growing evidence indicates that some two-drug regimens are effective in maintaining virologic control in patients who initiated therapy and achieved sustained at least 3 to 6 months of virologic suppression with three-drug regimens, provided their HIV is susceptible to both ARV drugs in the new regimen.
-However, because none of the two-drug regimens discussed below have adequate anti-HBV activity, these regimens are not recommended for individuals with HBV coinfection, unless the patient is also on an HBV active regimen (AIII).
-Also see the above section on HBV considerations during optimization.
+Growing evidence indicates that some two-drug regimens are effective in maintaining virologic control in patients who initiated therapy and achieved sustained virologic suppression for at least 3 to 6 months with three-drug regimens, provided their HIV is susceptible to both ARV drugs in the new regimen.
+However, because none of the two-drug regimens discussed below meet the standard of care for HBV treatment, these regimens are not recommended for individuals with HBV coinfection, unless the patient is also on a specific anti-HBV active regimen (e.g., entecavir) (AIII).
+Also see the section above on HBV considerations during optimization.
 The following are examples of successful strategies for switching from three- to two-drug regimens in people with suppressed HIV.

 Dolutegravir plus Rilpivirine

 Two Phase 3 trials, SWORD-1 and SWORD-2, demonstrated noninferior efficacy of DTG with RPV compared to continuing a first or second ARV regimen in individuals with suppressed HIV-RNA and without prior virologic failure, active Hepatitis B (unless the patient is also on a specific HBV active regimen), resistance to DTG or RPV, or significant drug interactions (AI).

 Dolutegravir plus Lamivudine or Emtricitabine